guiwitz/napari-serialcellpose/README.md

     pip install cellpose

-**Note that it is important to install pytorch before cellpose, otherwise cellpose will install non-GPU dependencies.**
+**Note that it is important to install PyTorch before Cellpose, otherwise Cellpose will install non-GPU dependencies.**

 ### Plugin Updates